Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos: Results

-We find that off-platform referrers are responsible for approximately half of all views of alternative and extremist channel videos, a finding that is broadly consistent with YouTube's statement that ``borderline content gets most of its views from other platforms that link to YouTube'' \citep{yt21}.
-As we show in \autoref{fig:on_platform_referrers_by_channel}, 49\% and 51\% of referrers to alternative and extremist channel videos, respectively, were off-platform sources compared to 41\% and 44\%, respectively, for videos from mainstream media channels and other channels.
-With respect to on-platform referrers, we observe homophily across the video types, with 18\% of referrers to alternative videos coming from other alternative videos, 14\% of referrers to extreme videos coming from other extreme videos, and 26\% of referrers to mainstream media videos coming from other mainstream media videos.
-Interestingly, we observe 5\% of referrals to extreme videos coming from alternative videos, but only 0.7\% of referrals from alternative videos coming from extreme videos, which suggests that among our participants it is rare to move from highly radical to less radical videos.
-Lastly, we observe that alternative, extreme, and mainstream media videos all receive roughly equal referrals from videos in other channels (13--16\%) and other on-platform sources (16--19\%).
+With respect to on-platform referrers, we observe frequent within-category referrals by video type, with 19.6\% of referrals to alternative channel videos coming from other alternative channel videos, 21.3\% of referrals to extremist channel videos coming from other extremist channel videos, and 25.6\% of referrals to mainstream media channel videos coming from other mainstream media channel videos.
+This is broadly consistent with results from random walk studies on YouTube that have examined recommendations between different types of videos~\cite{ledwich2019algorithmic,ribeiro2020auditing}.
+Interestingly, we observe 3.8\% of referrals to extremist channel videos coming from alternative channel videos, but only 0.8\% of referrals to alternative channel videos coming from extremist channel videos, which suggests that it is rare for our participants to move from more to less extreme content in this manner.
+Lastly, we observe that alternative, extremist, and mainstream media channel videos all receive roughly equal referrals from videos in other channels (10.0--12.8\%) and other on-platform sources (15.1--19.1\%).
+Overall, these results also broadly similar to those Hosseinmardi et al. \cite{hosseinmardi2020evaluating}, who found that 36--39\% of referrals to alternative and extreme videos came from other videos, while 21--23\% of referrals came from other on-platform sources.

-Figure~\ref{fig:internal_external referrer} instead reports the proportion of views to each type of YouTube channel video (alternative, extremist, mainstream media, and other) from each type of referrer.
+Figure~\ref{fig:internal_external referrer} reports the proportion of views to each type of YouTube channel video (alternative, extremist, mainstream media, and other) from each type of referrer.
 This analysis allows us to determine which types of referrers are unusually (un)common across channel types.
 On-platform, we note that the YouTube homepage, YouTube search, and other YouTube videos are relatively less frequent sources of referrals to alternative and extremist channel videos than videos from mainstream media channels and other channels.
 In contrast, channel pages are a more common referral source to alternative and extremist channel videos.
-This finding highlights that participants arrive at alternative and extreme videos from a variety of referrers, not just YouTube recommendations.
+Like quantitatively similar findings by \citet{hosseinmardi2020evaluating}, this highlights that participants arrive at alternative and extremist videos from a variety of referrers, not just YouTube recommendations.